 Severe renal impairment (eGFR <30mL/min/1.73m2), ESRD, or on dialysis.

 Correct volume depletion before initiating.
 Monitor for signs/symptoms of hypotension (esp. elderly, patients with renal impairment, or on loop diuretics).
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
+Consider temporarily discontinuing prior to scheduled surgery (for ≥3 days) or other clinical situations (eg, prolonged fasting due to illness or post-surgery).
 Evaluate renal function prior to starting and monitor periodically thereafter.
 Risk of acute kidney injury in hypovolemia, chronic renal insufficiency, CHF, and concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
 Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
 Necrotizing fasciitis of the perineum (Fournier's gangrene); discontinue and treat immediately if suspected; use alternative antidiabetic.
 Monitor for genital mycotic infections, UTIs; treat if indicated.
 Severe hepatic impairment.
 Elderly.
 Pregnancy (2nd & 3rd trimesters), nursing mothers: not recommended.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.